Skip to main content

 Credentials file

 Create a service account in your project, grant it the Vertex AI User role, and download its JSON key.
 Distribute the key file to a fixed path on each device through your device-management tooling and set inferenceVertexCredentialsFile to that path. inferenceVertexCredentialsFile accepts any Application Default Credentials JSON format, so if your environment already produces an authorized_user file (from gcloud auth application-default login) or an external_account Workforce Identity Federation configuration, you can point at that file instead.
-For external_account files, the credential_source must be of type file or url (executable sources are not supported), and separate tooling on the device must obtain the IdP token and write it to the configured location; Cowork does not perform that step.
+For external_account files, the credential_source must be of type file or url (executable sources are not supported), and separate tooling on the device must obtain the IdP token and write it to the configured location; Claude Desktop does not perform that step.

 In-app Google sign-in